catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 **Max Power** determines how much damage you can deal in close combat, indicating how many **Attack Power** effects you can take without harming yourself.

 **Max Bulk** determines how much gear and armor you can carry without penalties.
-More info on [[gear]]
+The [[gear|Gear section]] details the available gear you can have.

 **Wounds Slots** determine how much damage your Frame can take before going down.
 Higher level Body helps sustain more damage and still remain functional.
-See [[combat#Damage and Mitigation]] on how wound slots work.
+See [[combat#Damage and Mitigation|Combat section]] on how wound slots work.

 | Body | Description | Max Power | Max Bulk | Wounds Slots                         |
 |------|-------------|-----------|----------|--------------------------------------|